maplesond/spectre/README.md

 From tarball
 ------------

 PhyGen is available as a distributable tarball.
-The installation process is simply involves unpacking the compressed tarball to a directory of your choice: ``tar -xvf phygen-<version>.tar.gz``.
+The installation process is simply involves unpacking the compressed tarball to a directory of your choice: ``tar -xvf phybre-<version>.tar.gz``.
 This will create a directory called
-``phygen-<version>`` and in there should be the following sub-directories:
+``phybre-<version>`` and in there should be the following sub-directories:
 • bin - contains scripts allowing the user to easily run all the tools.
 In general, the scripts are all command line tools except for those having a ``-gui`` suffix.
 Scripts for all platforms are available, in general, those with no extension should work on linux and mac platforms, and those with a ``.bat`` extension should run on windows.
 • doc - a html, pdf and text copy of the complete manual
 • etc - contains examples and configuration files
-• repo - contains the java classes used by phygen
+• repo - contains the java classes used by phybre
-• support_jars - contains source and javadocs for the phygen codebase
+• support_jars - contains source and javadocs for the phybre codebase

 Should you want to run the tools without referring to their paths, you should ensure the ‘bin’ sub-directory is on your PATH environment variable.